 Disclosure: I work with Cricut as a Brand Ambassador.
 This post also contains affiliate links.

-Last month I had the privilege of attending an event in Salt Lake City hosted by Cricut.
-Before the event, Cricut teased a bit that something new was coming but didn’t release many other details.
 The event was called the Cricut Mountain Make-a-Thon and was fun and unique in that it involved both Cricut customers and Social Media Influencers.
 It turned out to be a really fun mix!

 (one of the gorgeous displays at the event)

 The event began with product announcement and afterward we broke up into groups and were able to test out the new machines.

 Cricut also set up a fun filming “set” that was kind of your dream craft room.
 I was able to film a fun Facebook live broadcast in there and even got to film a segment with Darcy Miller (all while freaking out a tiny bit, I’m a giant fan) You can watch our Facebook Live’s by clicking HERE.

 Let me tell you a secret.
 Before I flew to SLC, I knew what they were up to.
 I was asked last summer to test out their new Maker machine.
 I’ve been playing with it for quite a few weeks now and am excited to give you guys a review of the new Cricut Maker.

 I’ve talked about it a bit on Facebook and Instagram and have received SO many questions!
 I thought the best way to introduce you to the machine would be through a series of Frequently Asked Questions.

 Well, the new machine can CUT FABRIC!